Halliburton-Landmark/gdp/README-compiling.md

 compiler.
 (Hint: it gives much better error messages and catches things that gcc does not.)

+### Compilation Flags

+There are a few compilation flags you can use to turn on additional debugging.
+You can generally do this using `O=-D`flag on the `make` command line; this also turns off optimization so that debuggers can give better information.

+* *EP_OPT_EXTENDED_MUTEX_CHECK* &mdash; Check for cases such as locking mutexes that are already locked.
+Also enables some assertions that check lock status.
+Only works on systems using the NTPL implementation (which means most versions of Linux).
+This breaks information hiding and hence may fail if the NPTL implementation changes.
+* *GDP_OPT_EXTENDED_CACHE_CHECK* &mdash; This does some additional checking on the GCL cache.
+Notably, it fails if a loop in one of the linked lists is detected.
+This can be expensive, so use it sparingly.

 ### Other language bindings

 In addition to C, there is support for Python, Java, and